Published 9 April 2021 | Updated 20 April 2022

 - whether your direction or your employer’s direction to get vaccinated is lawful and reasonable

-- whether you have been unfairly dismissed or adversely affected because you refused to be vaccinated (the Fair Work Commission can help with these issues)
+- whether you have been unfairly dismissed or adversely affected because of your vaccination status (the Fair Work Commission can advise on the process for lodging an unfair dismissal or general protections application)

 - the efficacy of COVID-19 vaccinations or other health information about vaccines